 - Were you happy with the quantity and quality of communication from me?

-- Did you feel safe to disagree with me?
+- Did you feel safe disagreeing with me?

 - Did you feel as if your talents were used properly?